ezrahill/ezrahill/README.md

 When I’m not working behind the computer, I enjoy exploring the world on my road bike 🚴🏾.
 Cycling provides the perfect balance to my tech-filled life.

 - 🔭 I’m currently working on building frontends
-- 🌱 I’m currently learning JavaScript and OCI
+- 🌱 I’m currently learning C#
 - 🕵🏾‍♂️ Excitedly diving into the world of Oracle Cloud Infrastructure (OCI) and discovering new possibilities!

 ## Socials